isomerpages/nparks-juronglake/index.md

           date: 28 April 2025
           announcement: Clusia Cove will be closed for maintenance works from 5 May 2025.
             Works is estimated to be completed in one month’s time.
           link_text: ""
           link_url: ""
+        - title: Notice of Suspension (Garden Shuttle Service)
+          date: 06 June 2025
+          announcement: Please note that the Garden Shuttle Service will be suspended from 9 to 13 June 2025.
+Thank you for your understanding.
+          link_text: ""
+          link_url: ""
 ---